another2020githubuser/thepyphone/README.md

 I do not like the concessions required today just for voice/sms.
 So I built my own, from scratch, for myself.
 Now I want to share this with like minded privacy concious professionals.

 ## About Me
-I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate.
+I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate. <br />
+I am a full time Linux user.
+I do not use Microsoft or Apple products.

 ## Intended Audience
 Ethical software professionals with Raspberry Pi, Linux, Bash and Python 3 experience. <br />